prakhargaming/FastSAM-needle-biopsy/README.md

-# Fast Segment Anything for Needle Biopsy and GigaFIBI with Fereidouni Lab and UC Davis Health
+# FastSAM for Needle Biopsy and GigaFIBI with Fereidouni Lab and UC Davis Health

 This is a fork of the original [FastSAM model](https://github.com/CASIA-IVA-Lab/FastSAM) developed by the CASIA-IVA-Lab.
 All credits for their original work go to them.